Recycled glaze

 The ceramics industry consumes a large amount of different raw materials and yet is less in the spotlight than other sectors, such as the construction or automotive industries.
 In fact, all three need the same resources, for example cobalt, iron, copper, quartz sand, limestone and much more.

 The processing of the various natural stones also produces large quantities of stone dust, which could not be used so far.
 Up to 40 tons per month are deposited at each production site.
 This glaze gives the „waste“ a further task for the first time and thus replaces many valuable resources.
 Thanks to our meticulous examination of natural stones, we can dispense with many common additives such as metal oxides, ball clay, bone ash, kaolin and much more.
 Perhaps the biggest milestone is that this glaze does not require quartz sand: The main ingredient in most common glazes.
 Stones already contain enough quartz.
-In addition, we only need two additional aids, 100% made in Germany.
+In addition, we only need two more ingredients, which also come from Germany and therefore from our immediate surroundings.

 The processing of the various natural stones also produces large quantities of stone dust, which could not be used so far.
 Up to 40 tons per month are deposited at each production site.
 This glaze gives the „waste“ a further task for the first time and thus replaces many valuable resources.
 Thanks to our meticulous examination of natural stones, we can dispense with many common additives such as metal oxides, ball clay, bone ash, kaolin and much more.
 Perhaps the biggest milestone is that this glaze does not require quartz sand: The main ingredient in most common glazes.
 Stones already contain enough quartz.
-In addition, we only need two additional aids, 100% made in Germany.
+In addition, we only need two more ingredients, which also come from Germany and therefore from our immediate surroundings.

 Another advantage is that the water required for processing is already pressed out of the stone dust in the production facilities.
 Originally to comply with landfill regulations.
 But as luck would have it, the dust is thus perfectly prepared for us and enables us to produce very quickly and with low energy consumption in just a few steps.